xlite-dev/flux-faster/README.md

 # flux-fast
 Making Flux go brrr on GPUs.
+With simple recipes from this repo, we enabled ~2.5x speedup on Flux.1-Schnell and Flux.1-Dev using (mainly) pure PyTorch code and a beefy GPU like H100.

 ## Results